Sustainable Christmas trees: real or fake, what's the best tree to buy?

 Real Christmas trees – pros and cons

-However, not all real Christmas trees are equal, and there are several factors to consider when buying one:
+However, not all real, farmed Christmas trees are equal, and there are several factors to consider when buying one:

-- Transportation can add to the carbon footprint of your tree, so try to buy one that is as local as possible to avoid road miles.
+- Transportation can add to the carbon footprint of your tree, so try to buy one that is as local as possible to you.

 - The use of fertiliser can also affect a tree's carbon footprint.
-The Carbon Trust advises buying a tree that is slow grown, with minimal fertiliser – look out for one grown under the FSC scheme.
+The Carbon Trust advises buying a tree that is slow grown, with minimal or no fertiliser – buy from an organic retailer if you can.

-- Plastic mesh – if you buy a cut Christmas tree from a garden centre, it will likely have been wrapped in plastic mesh on its way to the garden centre, and will then be wrapped in plastic again for you to take it home.
+- Plastic mesh – if you buy a cut Christmas tree from a garden centre, bear in mind that it will likely have been wrapped in plastic mesh on its way to the garden centre, and will then be wrapped in plastic again for you to take it home again.
+If you can, avoid getting your tree wrapped.

 - Disposal – the way in which you dispose of your tree is very important – if your tree ends up in landfill, it will decompose and produce methane gas, which is ten times more potent than carbon dioxide.

 Our advice: A pot-grown or container-grown tree can be used year after year, making it a sustainable option.
-You can also rent a tree locally.
-If you buy a cut tree, recycle it with your local council, shred it or burn it in a log burner.
+You can also rent a Christmas tree locally.
+If you buy a cut tree, make sure that you recycle it with your local council, shred it or burn it in a log burner.

 Read our advice on buying a real Christmas tree and our ideas for alternative Christmas trees – conifers that can be grown in pots.